 Free coaching sessions

-Free court usage throughout the year.
+Free court usage throughout the year

-As part of the ongoing Tennis for Free initiative, you can play for free at more than 2,500 public courts, but the coaching sessions are a little more restricted, with only 12 venues offering this.
+As part of the ongoing Tennis for Free initiative, you can play for free at more than 2,500 public courts, but the coaching sessions are a little more restricted, with only 17 venues offering this.
 See Tennis for Free Deals for all the info.

-Bursaries are available as providers aren't allowed to turn away kids for financial reasons.
+It's a Government initiative and bursaries are available as providers aren't allowed to turn away kids for financial reasons.
 This has been popular with MoneySavers before.